Nosto/wiki-docs/implementing-nosto/template-customization/starting-points.md

 * Web components library is loaded via cdn url into script module scope
 * Product image is updated based on color swatch selection
 * Add to cart button becomes visible when color and size values have been chosen

+More info on the available Nosto web components is available [here](https://github.com/Nosto/web-components).